google/framework-for-osdu/osdu-r2/os-workflow/README.md

 | UserID       | `String` | A unique identifier of the user group or role                  |
 | DAGName      | `String` | The name of the DAG                                            |

-> **Note**: The current implementation of OSDU doesn't support the UserID property.
+> **Note**: The current implementation of ODES doesn't support the UserID property.
 When the
 > security system is fully defined, the UserID field will store the ID of the user group or role.

 ### `workflow-status`